Yandex Data Processing resource relationships

 Resources

-The main entity of the service is a cluster.
+The service's main entity is a cluster.
 It groups together all resources available in Hadoop, including storage and computing capacity.

 Each cluster consists of subclusters.
 They integrate hosts that perform identical functions: